 Master of Arts in Management

-The program in Master of Arts in Management allows the student to acquire profound knowledge of business processes and excel personally and professionally in today’s marketplace.
+The program in Master of Arts in Management allows the student to acquire a profound knowledge of business processes and excel personally and professionally in today’s marketplace.
 Graduates will be able to communicate and collaborate with others in an effective manner; apply economic, financial and managerial theories to meet their business goals and develop leadership skills to implement in different sectors they will be engaged in.

 MBA in Event Management

 The Master of Business Administration program major in Event Management provides an overview of different types of events and their specific requirements in terms of operational planning.
 This course will analyze the motivations and expectations of clients today and the evolving event environment.
-The students will study concepts and the frameworks relating to planning, decision-making and operational procedures for venue selection, logistics, budgeting, human resource planning and service providers.
+The students will study concepts and the frameworks relating to planning, decision-making and operational procedures for venue selection, logistics, budgeting, human resource planning, and service providers.
 The course breaks down the concept of an event and provides the framework and tools to create value and deliver a successful event experience.
-At the end of the program students are required to complete an internship, which will give them practical experience and shape their theoretical knowledge in the industry.
+At the end of the program, students are required to complete an internship, which will give them practical experience and shape their theoretical knowledge in the industry.

 Examples of Career Opportunities

 - International Sport Governing Bodies: IOC, FIS, UEFA, FIFA

 - Music and Art Festivals (Tomorrowland, Burning Man, Glastonbury)

 - Brands and sponsorships (Red Bull, Omega, Rolex)

 - Theme parks (Disney, Four Flags, EURO Park)